Pennsylvania Fly Fishing 3 min read

 About Monocacy Creek

-Monocacy Creek is a tributary of the Lehigh River in Northampton County, Pennsylvania.
 The stream’s headwaters are located in the slate belt near Chapman.
 From Chapman, Monocacy Creek flows for 20.3 miles through Lehigh Valley.
-It has its confluence with the Lehigh River in the city of Bethlehem, Pennsylvania.
-Despite its shared name, this Creek is not connected to Monocacy River in Maryland.
-Several organizations are working together to maintain the beauty of this Creek.
+It confluences with the Lehigh River in Bethlehem, Pennsylvania.
+Despite its shared name, this Creek is not connected to the Monocacy River in Maryland.
+Several organizations are working together to maintain its beauty.

-At Monocacy Creek, you’ll see plenty of wild and stocked brown trout, plus some stocked rainbow and brook trout.
+You’ll see plenty of wild and stocked brown trout, plus some stocked rainbow and brook trout.
 This Creek is easily accessible and teeming with trout!
 So what are you waiting for?

 Monocacy Creek Map and Fishing Access Sites